 Dr. Joanna Bronfman, MS, LCSW, Psy.D

-Founder & Clinical Director of Backcountry Wellness, LLC
+Founder & Executive Director of Backcountry Wellness, LLC

 As a Psychologist, Clinical Social Worker, and Educator, Dr. Bronfman is uniquely qualified to understand the struggles children, adolescents and adults go through when facing an Eating Disorder.
 Her work has focused on private clinical practice in conjunction with New York Presbyterian Hospital / Cornell Medical Center and the Pleasantville Public School District.
 Dr. Bronfman was formerly the Clinical Supervisor at the Renfrew Center For Eating Disorders of Greenwich, Connecticut.